dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/primer.md

 To create a test:

 1. Use the `TEST()` macro to define and name a test function.
-These are ordinary C++ functions that don't return a value.
+These are ordinary C++ functions that don'type return a value.
 2. In this function, along with any valid C++ statements you want to include, use the various GoogleTest assertions to check values.
 3. The test's result is determined by the assertions; if any assertion in the